 Patients may be concerned that achieving a clear and comfortable vision will be nearly impossible following corneal transplant surgery.
 Although corneal transplants have a high success rate, they do not entirely cure the eye of disease.
 Patients will certainly notice dramatic improvements, but their vision will still need to be corrected.

 It can take more than a year for the eye to recover from a corneal transplant, as it needs time to adapt to the new cornea.
 Because this adjustment is unpredictable, nearsightedness or astigmatism may develop.
 Even after complete recovery, prescription glasses or lenses may still be required.
 For this and other reasons (explained below), scleral lenses are the optimal choice for vision correction.

 Here at River Oaks Family Optometry, we aim to provide the best possible vision for our patients who’ve had a corneal transplant.
-If you’ve undergone this procedure, speak with Dr. Angelina Bergin to determine whether scleral contact lenses are the best choice for you.
+If you’ve undergone this procedure, speak with Dr. Elaine Chung to determine whether scleral contact lenses are the best choice for you.

 Understanding Corneal Transplants

 There are two common types of corneal transplants:

 Penetrating keratoplasty, also called “full-thickness corneal transplant”, is when the full thickness of the cornea (the clear front surface of the eye) is replaced with healthy donor tissue.

 Endothelial keratoplasty replaces only the diseased corneal tissue, leaving healthy tissue behind.

 A corneal transplant is generally recommended in the following cases: